 Regulatory and Compliance (R&C) Division

 The R&C Division manages the OIG’s educational initiatives and gives in-depth guidance on public procurement matters to state and local officials.
-We provide training and professional development through the Massachusetts Certified Public Purchasing Official (MCPPO) program.
-In addition, we publish manuals and a quarterly Procurement Bulletin.
-We also offer a Chapter 30B hotline to respond to inquiries and complaints concerning the public procurement of supplies, equipment, services and real estate.
+We provide training and professional development through the OIG Academy program.
+In addition, we publish manuals and the OIG Bulletin.
+We also offer a Chapter 30B hotline to respond to inquiries and complaints concerning the public procurement of supplies, equipment, services and real property.